 Part of my delay in getting the upper cabinets painted was wanting to add crown moulding to the tops beforehand to give them a more “custom” look.
 I spent time searching ideas and techniques on Pinterest.
 Finally deciding that I wanted more than *just* the moulding.
 I wanted to build the cabinets up a bit higher.
 They are 42″ high but, with 10 foot ceilings in our kitchen, still have a nice gap between the tops and the ceiling.

 Earlier in the month Trent took a week off of work to spend time with us and celebrate his birthday.
-Dylan chose to go to camp all 4 days (Monday, Memorial Day, camp was closed).
-We took advantage of that and Elise’s nap times to build my “vision”.
+Our son chose to go to camp all 4 days (Monday, Memorial Day, camp was closed).
+We took advantage of that and our daughter’s nap times to build my “vision”.

 She took a nearly 3 hour nap the first day.
 We managed to build all the framework for the 3 sections and cut every piece of crown moulding except one.
 Our first time doing a coping joint so it took a little more thought and effort.